shahadat15/border-crossing-analysis/README.md

 ## Analysis Procedure

-The algorithm that has been followed in described below:
+The analysis procedure is described below:

 1. Read the input file line by line
 2. Split the comma separated line into words or fields which will represent the eight different input fields